Looking to get healthy? Here's why we recommend the new Nutribullet Slow Juicer | CNN Underscored

 Known for its personal-size and full-size blenders (we’re smitten with the Nutribullet Smart Touch Blender), the brand also offers three juicers.
 The newest version, the low-speed, high-torque Slow Juicer, is made to squeeze out high-quality, nutritious juices using even the toughest fruits and veggies.

 The juicer comes with several pieces: a 150-watt motor base, juice bowl, juice bowl cover, steel-tipped auger, juicing screen, rotating bowl brush, pulp container, 24-ounce juice container, food pusher and cleaning brush.
-And as someone who already keeps a Vitamix, coffee maker and coffee grinder out on my counters 24/7, I appreciate its compact profile: At about 18-inches tall by 5-inches wide in basic black, it’s small enough to leave out for regular use.
+And as someone who already keeps a Vitamix, coffee maker and coffee grinder out on my counters 24/7, I appreciate its compact profile: At about 18 inches tall by 5 inches wide in basic black, it’s small enough to leave out for regular use.

 Now, what, exactly, makes a slow juicer different from a regular juicer?
 Generally sold at a higher price point, they don’t offer quite as much juice, but they do produce more pulp, meaning more nutrients come through in the end product.
 Typically quieter than other varieties, they also take a little more time to process and clean, but leave no trace of bits of leafy greens in your glass.

-Besides juice, the Slow Juicer can also be used to make almond milk, and the recipe guide includes instructions for reusing the pulp byproduct for those who hate to waste (think muffins or veggie patties).
+Besides juice, the Slow Juicer can also be used to make almond milk, and the recipe guide includes instructions for reusing the pulp by-product for those who hate to waste (think muffins or veggie patties).

 How does it perform?